 Use your everyday items in a new way.
 Stack books or plates and add a mini pumpkin on top.
 Fill an old colander or bowl with apples.
 Use jars and cloches to display favorite collections.

 You know I’m a big believer in using vintage finds in my home.
 They are the best way to make sure your house is one of a kind!

-Snip branches, gather pinecones and acorns (remember this Acorn Vase I made years ago), cut sedum or dried hydrangeas and bring them inside.
-My vintage demijohn collection is a real show stopper filled with colorful fall leaves.
+Snip branches, gather pinecones and acorns (remember this Acorn Vase I made years ago), cut sedum or hydrangeas and bring them inside.
+All my kitchen counter needs is a huge arrangement of dried hydrangeas for a simple fall look.

 Pillows and throws are my favorite way to add seasonal flair.
 I love draping throws on the sofa for color and texture then piling more throws (one for everyone in the family) in a woven basket for binge watching our favorite shows.